-9 AMF notice no. 221C0312 of February 8, 2021 available on the AMF website (www.amf-france.org).
+8 AMF notice no. 221C0312 of February 8, 2021 available on the AMF website (www.amf-france.org).

-- (v) the full cooperation of Suez, Veolia and the "New Suez" takeover consortium in obtaining the necessary clearances; - (vi) the deactivation of the Dutch foundation by Suez, the termination of the asset sale agreements with Cleanaway in Australia, and the withdrawal of Suez and Veolia from ongoing litigations; and - (vii) the conclusion of the final agreements reflecting the said Agreement in Principle by May 14, 2021 at the latest.
+- (vi) the deactivation of the Dutch foundation by Suez, the termination of the asset sale agreements with Cleanaway in Australia, and the withdrawal of Suez and Veolia from ongoing litigations; and - (vii) the conclusion of the final agreements reflecting the said Agreement in Principle by May 14, 2021 at the latest.